wkoszek/me/source/blog/2015-08-10-non-continuous-innovation-is-dangerous.md

 *really* necessary, but my belief is that we’re probably seeing it in this case too.

-It makes me wonder what people using platforms such as Wordpress will have to do.
-If one embeds the static links of products in a Wordpress website, will they have to be updated by hand?
+It makes me wonder what people using platforms such as WordPress will have to do.
+If one embeds the static links of products in a WordPress website, will they have to be updated by hand?
 I’d rather not know.
 In the Middleman and Jekyll world, we’re quite fortunate: